 Enterprise search platforms are fairly easy to understand.
 A user types in some keywords and the engine returns (hopefully) relevant documents, emails and other corporate content.
-Search-based applications, on the other hand, are a little more subtle.
+Search-based applications,

 Search-based applications are software programs whose search function is powered under the covers by enterprise search technology.
 In fact, the familiar search box is often not even seen, and end users don't have to write their own queries based on strings of keywords – the primary benefit of such applications over traditional enterprise search engines.

 Instead, users go about their daily business.
 As they do so, the information they access and interact with in business applications is made available through complex search queries generated by the enterprise search tools at work in the background.

 Seth Grimes, founder of Alta Plana Corp., a Takoma Park, Md.-based consulting firm that follows the enterprise search market, cited a potential voice-recognition application.

 The goal of search-based applications: finding info without being asked

 “You might be a call center representative talking to someone, and a particular product comes up in the conversation,” Grimes said.
 “A search-based application would bring up that product information, or it would bring up transaction information automatically without having to have someone type information in a box and hit the search button.”